At the end of this module, you will be able to:

 Much grey literature is of high quality.
 Grey literature is often the best source of up-to-date research on certain topics, such as rural poverty or the plight of homeless people in Sydney.

-An increasing amount of grey literature is now available on the Web in the form of Adobe Acrobat (PDF) documents.
-This means that it is relatively easy to find recent examples of grey literature using a simple Google search.
-For example to find information about homelessness in Sydney, we could simply:
+It is easy to find recent grey literature using a simple Google search.
+For example to find information about homelessness in Sydney, simply:

 - Go to Google